R.A.C.K. stands for…

 Aware…

-…means that all participants are well informed about the potential risks associated with each proposed activity.
+…means that all participants are well informed about the potential risks associated with every proposed activity.

 Consensual…

-means that all parties involved have given their prior consent in their right mind before participating in an activity.
-In addition, everyone involved can revoke their consent at any time.
-For example, through a previously agreed safe word or symbol.
+stands for “consensual” and means that all participants have given their prior consent while in a clear state of mind before engaging in any activity.
+Additionally, all participants have the ability to revoke their consent at any time, for example, through a pre-agreed safeword or signal.

 Kink…

-…generally means that the activities being discussed are classified as a form of alternative sex.
-However, “kink” can also be understood as a broader term that covers additional aspects that differ from the thoughts, feelings, actions and habits of the majority of the population.
+…generally means that the activities discussed are classified as a form of alternative sex.
+“Kink” can also be understood as a broader term that encompasses additional aspects diverging from the thoughts, feelings, actions, and habits of the majority of the population.

-The RACK concept cannot be considered without the SSC philosophy as it challenges the principles of the latter.
-SSC focuses on the objectively vague concept of security.
-In contrast, RACK emphasizes the personal responsibility and personal risk assessment of those involved.
+The R.A.C.K. concept cannot be considered without the SSC philosophy, as it questions the principles of the latter.
+SSC emphasizes the objectively ambiguous term “safety.”
+In contrast, R.A.C.K. highlights the self-responsibility and personal risk assessment of the participants.

-After all, why should BDSM practitioners not engage in certain actions that do not appear to be completely safe if everyone involved is aware of it and still desires it?
+Because why should BDSM practitioners refrain from certain actions that may not appear completely safe, if all parties involved are aware of the risks and still wish to proceed?

-The same applies to actions that seem unreasonable, which in most cases is linked to security.
-RACK therefore provides a perspective that generally allows certain risky sexual behaviors as long as those involved are fully aware of the risks and voluntarily consent to them.
-“I know the risk and take it consciously.”
+The same applies to actions that may seem unreasonable, which in most cases are linked to safety concerns.
+R.A.C.K. therefore promotes a perspective that generally allows for certain risky sexual behaviors, as long as the participants are fully aware of the risks and consent to them voluntarily.
+“I acknowledge the risk and willingly accept it.”

-The aspect of consensual agreement is non-negotiable in both philosophies, but is emphasized even more strongly in the RACK principle by linking it to individual risk assessment.
+The aspect of consent is non-negotiable in both philosophies, but in the R.A.C.K. principle, it is further emphasized through the linkage with individual risk assessment.

-At first glance, it seems that RACK games are more dangerous and less sensible than those based on SSC and all practices are permitted as long as all participants are aware of the foreseeable and equally unforeseeable risks.
-However, that falls short.
+At first glance, it may seem that R.A.C.K. games are more dangerous and less sensible compared to those based on SSC, where all practices are allowed as long as all participants are aware of both foreseeable and unforeseeable risks.
+However, this oversimplifies the situation.

-The RACK philosophy states that it is simply impossible to completely eliminate all risk because every game involves certain physical and psychological risks.
-These depend on the individual participants, their mindset and experience, the practices carried out, the game context itself, possible external factors and numerous other factors.
+The R.A.C.K. philosophy states that it is simply impossible to completely eliminate every risk, as every game involves certain physical and psychological risks.
+These risks depend on the individual participants, their mindset and experience, the practices involved, the context of the play itself, potential external factors, and numerous other variables.

-By pointing out these risks and appealing to awareness about them, a realistic idea of BDSM is created instead of a false sense of security.
+By highlighting these risks and appealing to awareness of them, a realistic understanding of BDSM emerges instead of a false sense of security.

 SSC or RACK?

-As mentioned at the beginning, the more defensive SSC principle is older and more widespread than RACK, which seems to promise more freedom.
-The common denominator of both philosophies is consent, the basis of every action in BDSM.
-As long as this is taken into account, each person is free to decide which concept he or she chooses.
-Or why not go for a mix of both?
+As mentioned earlier, the more defensive SSC principle is older and more widespread than R.A.C.K., which appears to promise more freedom.
+The common denominator of both philosophies is consent, the foundation of all actions in BDSM.
+As long as this is respected, it is up to each individual to decide which concept they prefer.
+Or why not opt for a mixture of both?

 You’re kinky, always playing with consent and want to show it? #ExpressYourKink with the items from the Deviance Shop!
 Here you’ll find a wide selection of everyday clothing, accessories, and decorative items with matching terms and designs.